davkk/masters-thesis/typst/main.typ

   ],
 ) <fig:data-pi-api>

-In @fig:data-pi-api-3d, one can see that the values around the peak do not change much after correction, and the areas further than the peak deviate less than 5% from the uncorrected function.
+In @fig:data-pi-api-3d, one can see that the values around the peak do not change much after correction, and the areas away from the peak deviate by less than 5% from the uncorrected function.

 #figure(
   pdf("../data/LHC22o_pass7_minBias_small/pi-api/corr_func_compare.pdf"),